Skip to content

 One Vault to rule them all...

 I started with two vaults: one for D&D and one for everything else (this blog, home projects, work, etc).
 Most of my time is spent working in the D&D vault.
-Eventually, I combined these into a single "main" vault for everything.
+Eventually, I combined these into a single “main” vault for everything.
 It was easier than managing two vaults and my non-D&D stuff is pretty light.
 If you have a lot of extra stuff in your collection, you might consider making D&D its own separate vault.
 If not, things like the search function might get bogged down with irrelevant results.
+For more, consider the big picture on vaults.

 Why One Vault for D&D